 - Be sure to get enough sleep each night.

-If you do notice early symptoms of getting sick, don’t worry — you can still fight off a full blown illness!
+If you do notice early symptoms of getting sick, don’t worry — you can still fight off a full-blown illness!

 If you catch yourself on the brink of a sore throat or stuffy nose, it is time to load up on vitamin C. The antioxidants give your immune system much needed fighting power.
 Plus, it can help stop you from developing additional symptoms if you remain vigilant.

-If you can, take one full day off so you can rest.
 Staying home to take care of yourself is grossly underrated these days.
 You can’t hustle non-stop; your body can’t handle it.
 No one’s can!

 Drink herbal tea.
 It’s yummy and provides your body with antioxidants and natural remedies.